-I started my career as a lawyer at Osaka Frontier Law Office (afterwards which became Osaka Public Law Office, one of the most famous law offices for criminal defence in Japan), the public law office established by the Osaka Bar Association, as a pro-bono lawyer and a public defender.
+I started my career as as a pro-bono lawyer and a public defender at the public law office established by the Osaka Bar Association, Osaka Frontier Law Office (afterwards which became Osaka Public Law Office, one of the most famous law offices for criminal defence in Japan).
 There I mainly represented people who were facing financial or other difficulties and had difficulty to access legal services.

 After the expiration of the term of service, I worked for a law firm specializing in international criminal cases.
-Gaining deep expertise in criminal cases, and in cases involving clients from foreign countries, I joined Yasunaga Ichiro’s Law Office in 2017 as a partner.
+Deepening expertise in criminal cases, and in cases involving clients from foreign countries, I joined Yasunaga Ichiro’s Law Office in 2017 as a partner.

-Currently, I am dealing mainly in dispute resolution.
+Currently, I am dealing mainly in wide range of dispute resolution, from personal injury cases to contract cases.
 I am especially focusing on criminal cases, from common cases such as illegal drug usage and traffic accidents to high profile serious crime cases in lay judge trials.
 I take cases from clients from foreign countries and are not familiar with the Japanese law system.

 Graduated from Kyoto University, Faculty of Law(LLB)